Tez01/Pathfinder/README.md

 # Pathfinder
 This program finds the shortest path between two nodes selected on a graph.
 This is a conglomeration of various datastructures and algorithms ranging from vector to maps and priority queues.
 The two main algorithms used in this program are Dijkstra's algorithm to find shortest path between two points and Kruskal's algorithm to draw the minimal spanning tree for the map.
+Most of the code written by me is contained in the `pqheap.cpp` file.
 ![image](https://github.com/Tez01/Pathfinder/blob/main/Dijkstra.PNG)

 ## Milestone 1:  Make the priority queue generic by using templates in C++